Material Content Matrix

 Our materiality process helps us to identify and assess those issues which are most important to our stakeholders and to the business.
 These results are then used as the basis for determining the content and structure of our CR report.
 They are laid out below in a matrix format – click on the relevant title to access the supporting page of the CR report for each of the issues identified.

 - Issues given limited coverage in report

 - Issues reported on ‘as needs’ basis

-In 2010, we reviewed our approach to the way in which we manage material issues, and revised our process for identifying and assessing those issues that are most material to the business and to its stakeholders.
+npower has an agreed system for the way in which we manage material issues and a formal process for identifying and assessing those issues which are most material to the business and its stakeholders.

-The process was informed by our ongoing stakeholder engagement exercises and sought to identify environmental, social and economic issues that are, or might turn out to be, relevant to the business and to its stakeholders, and to collect the information needed to assess their significance.
+Our process is informed by our ongoing stakeholder engagement exercises and seeks to identify environmental, social and economic issues which are, or might turn out to be, relevant to the business and its stakeholders and to collect the information needed to assess their significance.

-The issues were then prioritised according to their significance and, where necessary, further information was sought to ensure sound decision-making and action.
-The process was then reviewed to ensure that the materiality determination was considered sound and credible and that the business had accepted its findings and considered their implications.
+Issues are then prioritised according to their significance and, where necessary, further information is sought to ensure sound decision-making and action.
+The formal process is reviewed annually to ensure that the materiality determination is considered sound and credible and that the business has accepted its findings and considered their implications.